 Below are some common risk factors that have been noted by those individuals who have an eating disorder, as well as the staff at anorexia treatment programs.
 Just because a teenager has one or many of these factors present in her life does not necessarily mean she will have an eating disorder; however, it could indicate she is vulnerable to developing one or more eating disorders.
 For those teens who have been diagnosed with an eating disorder, it is more common to see a combination of factors rather than a single one.

-- Psychological conditions: In many cases, eating disorders co-occur with other psychological conditions such as depression, bipolar disorderand
+In many cases, eating disorders co-occur with other psychological conditions such as depression, bipolar disorder.

 Signs That Could Indicate an Eating Disorder